-The program introduces this concept in the second semester of the program during OCAT 10002 at a beginning level via assigned readings and lectures.
+The program introduces this concept in the second semester of the program during OTA 10002 at a beginning level via assigned readings and lectures.
 Later in the semester, students complete a fieldwork experience in a community-based setting.
 Fieldwork seminars incorporate guided discussions on the value and challenges of this type of practice.
-The following semester, students begin a tiered project related to development of community-based programming to deepen their understanding of the scope of this theme.
-Finally, in the final didactic semester, the project is completed with a presentation and emphasis toward publication and presentation.
+Students complete a project related to development of community-based programming to deepen their understanding of the scope of this theme.